stanlee6k-alt/Hazewatch/README.md

 ## Running your own copy

 **Locally** — download `index.html` and open it in a browser.
 That's the whole installation.

+**Note on the API token.** The WAQI token sits in plain sight in `index.html`.
+That's how the API is designed to be used — it's rate-limited per token and carries no account access — but if you fork this, [request your own free token](https://aqicn.org/data-platform/token/) rather than reusing the one in here.

 **On GitHub Pages** — fork this repository, then go to **Settings → Pages**, set the source to **Deploy from a branch**, pick `main` and the root folder, and save.
 A minute later your copy is live at `https://YOUR-USERNAME.github.io/REPO-NAME/`.